gta5-map/Social-Club-API-cheat-sheet/README.md

 Rockstar / R* Social Club "API" cheat sheet
 =============================================

-In the guide below, you can find some useful informations how to obtain public (other players) and own statistics of Social Club profiles, Rockstar's official platform for GTA Online statistics.
+In the guide below, you can find some useful informations how to obtain public statistics of Social Club profiles, Rockstar's official platform for GTA Online statistics.
 Either how many times you blew up a police helicopter or how often you died through a jerry can – it's all tracked and viewable online on said platform.

 However, it's made for humans to view in the browser and if people want to build a script to parse the informations, it is rather tricky to obtain the desired piece of information using cURL since the website is using a lot of JavaScript and AJAX to reload stuff in the background.